nitinx/cloud-adoption-poc/README.md

 - History load is not in scope.

 ### Data
 Data would be sourced in CSV format; Reference data would be sourced on an ad-hoc basis as and when the data changes.
-Transaction data would be sourced on a daily basis.
+Transactional data would be sourced three times daily basis.

 Dataset contains three categories of data:

 1. **Clients Data**: List of all Clients; CSV format; Estimated volume ~5 mil records; Feed frequency: ad-hoc.
 2. **Top Clients Data**: List of all Clients; CSV format; Estimated volume < 1000 records; Feed frequency: ad-hoc.
-3. **Investigations Data**: Investigations at a daily grain.
-Estimated volume < 100k records; Feed frequency: daily.
+3. **Transactional Data**: Transactions at a daily grain.
+Estimated volume < 100k records; Feed frequency: thrice a day.

 ### Schema